(approx. US$206 / €208 / £180)

-Minimum numbers have been met on the following dates:
+Minimum numbers (4 people) have been met on the following dates:

 The Snæfellsnes peninsula has some of Iceland’s best sights, with the beauty and mystique inspiring world famous novels, enchanting visitors every day.
-This is a one day trip that you will not forget.
+We’ll spend the day exploring lava fields, black sand beaches, iconic mountains, fishing villages and dramatic coastal cliffs.
+Join our small group tour for a one day trip around this enchanting peninsula.

 We start the day departing from Reykjavik on the ring road heading north, passing underneath Hvalfjörður, the Whale Fjord, by driving through the six kilometre subsea tunnel.
 As we get closer to Snæfellsnes, we will start to notice a change in the scenery, with everything becoming more dramatic.
 We will start to pass through enormous lava fields, mountains that seem to rise from the ocean and endless bays and beaches.

 Kirkjufell, Kirkjufellsfoss & Local Lunch

 We will make our first stop at a lookout over Selvallavatn and its surrounding landscapes of mountains, lakes and lava fields.
 It is here that there is even a hidden waterfall, which just tops off this incredible introduction to the beauty of Snæfellsnes.
 We then continue our drive along some incredible landscapes, past moss covered lava fields and winding fjord roads on the way to one of Iceland’s most famed locations.